 Nepal, being a land-locked country, can only be traveled through the means of air or by land.
 Tribhuvan International Airport is the only international airport located in the capital.
 Nepal Airlines is the national flag carrier of Nepal.
-Nonetheless, other airlines like Biman Bangladesh Airlines, China South-West Airlines, Indian Airlines, Thai Airlines, Gulf Air, and many other airlines are also available.
+Nonetheless, other airlines like Biman Bangladesh Airlines, China South-West Airlines, Indian Airlines, Thai Airlines, Gulf Air, and many others airlines are also available.
 Visitors from Europe and the Americas can reach Nepal after transit to the destination stated by the airlines of your choosing.
-Visitors entering the country by land must use the entry points at India and China Borders.
+Visitors entering the country by land must use the entry points at the Indian and China Borders.
 Entering Nepal via India is easy due to the availability of entry points at six different locations (Kakarbhitta, Birgung, Bhairahawa, Nepalgunj, Dhangadi, and Mahendranagar).
 Similarly, Kodari is the sole entry-exit point between Nepal and China.
 Buses and railways are feasible for reaching Nepal from India alone.

 Popular Destinations to Visit

 Nepal is a very hospitable country to visit that provides exceptionally popular destinations for travelers.
 Whether it is treks, hikes, climbing challenges, jungle safaris, pilgrimage tours, or leisure tours, Nepal has it all.
 Different people have their own different interests and hobbies thus, the country provides every individual with adventures that meets their interest.

-Everest, Manaslu, Annapurna Region, Upper Mustang, Dolpo, Langtang, and Kanchenjunga, are popular destinations for trekking, peak climbing, and expeditions.
+Everest, Manaslu, Annapurna Region, Upper Mustang, Dolpo, Langtang, and Kanchenjunga, are popular destinations for trekking in Nepal, peak climbing, and expeditions.
 Similarly, Kathmandu Manakamana, Muktinath, Gosainkunda, Lumbini, Pathivara, and Janakpur are famous for being pilgrimage sites.
 Kathmandu, Chitwan, Pokhara, and Lumbini are premium tour destinations.
 On the other hand, Chitwan National Park, Bardia National Park, Koshi Tappu Wildlife Reserve, Shuklaphanta Wildlife Reserve, and Parsa Wildlife Reserve are popular to indulge in Jungle Safari, bird watching, and similar stuff.
 Also, the country hosts numerous destinations for adventure sports like rafting, kayaking, paragliding, and bungee jumping.

 Things to do in Nepal